 Madagascar, and Antananarivo especially, was so far the worst place I’ve ever been to.
-From the day one, everything just went wrong.
-I don’t want to seem like I’m complaining all the time, but it was just terrible.
-Now I’m going to tell you why.
-You have probably read my post where I explain how I got robbed but it wasn’t the only reason why I had such a terrible time there.
+Or to be specific, there wasn’t anything wrong with the place itself, and I’m sure Madagascar has a lot of beautiful places to visit.
+I was just so unlucky that I never got to see those places.
+From the day one, everything went wrong.
+I don’t want to seem like I’m complaining, but my time there was just miserable, and now I’m going to tell you why.
+If you follow me on social media, you probably already knew that I got robbed there, but this wasn’t the only reason why I had such a terrible time there.
+Here’s what happened:

 I arrived in Madagascar in the middle of the night at 2 am.
 I had requested my hostel to arrange a taxi for me, and I was looking for the driver, but I couldn’t find anyone.
 I called the hostel, and they told me that they hadn’t seen my email, and I should find another taxi.
 There were a lot of taxi drivers offering me a ride, but they looked so dodgy that if I had gone with one of them, you would have read about it from the news the next day.
 I had two options: to stay at the airport until 5 am when they would have a bus going to the city center or take a taxi.
 Luckily, even though everything was closed, the information desk was open.
 I asked about the taxi, and they arranged a reliable driver for me.